Narayanapur, Bidar

 Narayanapur is a village situated 3 kilometres away from Basavakalyan taluk of Bidar district in the Indian state of Karnataka.

 History

 The village is mentioned as Tribhuvana Tilaka Shri Rama Narayanapura, Rayanarayanapura and Viranarayanapura.

 Shiva Temple

-Narayanapur is famous for the ancient 12th century Shiva temple, built during the Chalukyan reign located in the village.
-In addition, there are few other temples like Bhagyavanti Temple, Lakshmi Temple, Bhavani Temple, Hanuman Temples are there in Narayanpur.
+Narayanapur is renowned for the ancient 12th-century Shiva temple, built during the Chalukyan reign and located in the village.
+In addition, there are a few other temples like Bhagyavanti Temple, Lakshmi Temple, Bhavani Temple, and Hanuman Temples in Narayanpur.

-JNV ( Jawahar Navodaya Vidyalaya ) BIDAR
+JNV (Jawahar Navodaya Vidyalaya) BIDAR

 JNV or Javahar Navodaya Vidyalaya (An autonomous body of Human resource and development ministry, govt of India) Bidar is a premier educational institute located near the village.